-- 8.4.3.16 Fill placement, excavation and/or grade modifications: associated with existing access roads and driveways; required for the construction of a new access route to serve an existing residential, agricultural, commercial, industrial or institutional use; required for the purpose of flood and/or erosion protection; and/or, to facilitate the installation of geothermal, water and/or sewage treatment systems will be permitted within an area of interference provided that there will be no negative impact on the hydrologic function of the wetland and inert fill material will be used.
+- 7.4.4.16 Fill placement, excavation and/or grade modifications: associated with existing access roads and driveways; required for the construction of a new access route to serve an existing residential, agricultural, commercial, industrial or institutional use; required for the purpose of flood and/or erosion protection; and/or, to facilitate the installation of geothermal, water and/or sewage treatment systems will be permitted within an area of interference provided that there will be no negative impact on the hydrologic function of the wetland and inert fill material will be used.
 The proponent may be required to provide proof of the origin and quality of the fill material to ensure the control of pollution and the conservation of land is not impacted.
-Submitted plans will be required to demonstrate the following: - fill placement, excavation and/or grade modifications will be setback from the wetland boundary by at least 30 metres, where feasible; - disturbance to natural vegetation communities will be minimized; - disturbed area and soil compaction will be minimized; - all excavation will be located above the high water table, with the exception of excavation required to install a geothermal system; - overall existing drainage patterns will be maintained; and, - best management practices will be used to: - maintain water balance; - control sediment and erosion; and, - maintain or enhance as much of a wetland buffer as is feasibly possible.
+Submitted plans will be required to demonstrate the following: - fill placement, excavation and/or grade modifications will be setback from the wetland boundary by at least 30 metres, where feasible; - disturbance to natural vegetation communities will be minimized; - disturbed area and soil compaction will be minimized; - all excavation will be located above the high water table, with the exception of excavation required to install a geothermal system; - All septic systems are located a minimum of 0.9m above the water table; - overall existing drainage patterns will be maintained; and, - best management practices will be used to: - maintain water balance; - control sediment and erosion; and, - maintain or enhance as much of a wetland buffer as is feasibly possible.